Preview: 2020 WBL football teams

 2019 record: 9-3 (7-2 WBL)

-The Roughriders have 19 seniors on this year’s squad, but lost a number of starters to graduation.
+Outlook: The Roughriders have 19 seniors on this year’s squad, but lost a number of starters to graduation.

 However, Doug Frye’s run-based power offense is expected to take center stage again this season.
 Last year, the Roughriders averaged 252 yards rushing per game and scored 29 touchdowns.
 St. Marys Memorial didn’t pass much last year, but 12 of the team’s 31 completions went for touchdowns.